-Joanna grew up in Oakland and Berkeley.
-She wanted to come back to her East bay roots to live and farm.
+I grew up in Oakland and Berkeley.
+I wanted to come back to my East bay roots to live and farm.

-Joanna currently lives in Oakland and farms in Sunol.
+I currently live in Oakland and farm in Sunol.
 The Sunol Ag Park is a great resource for small beginning farmers.
-This is part of what attracted Joanna to the land.
-As well, the Ag Park is close to her home of Oakland and has great Yolo-Loam soil!
+This is part of what attracted me to the land.
+As well, the Ag Park is close to my home of Oakland and has great Yolo-Loam soil!
 The land is unique being on the "urban-fringe" and it hosts seven other farmers.
-The land itself is unique in being owned by the San Francisco Water District and managed by the Non-profit SAGE.
+The land itself is unique in being owned by the San Francisco Water District and managed by the Alameda Resources and Conservation District (ACRCD).

-At the Ag Park Joanna has the opportunity to collaborate with the other farmers as well as work with Ag Advisor and Farm Mentor Jim Leap.
+At the Ag Park I have the opportunity to collaborate with the other farmers as well as work with Ag Advisor and Farm Mentor Jim Leap.
 Jim Leap has been hired through a USDA Beginning Farmer and Rancher grant to help farmers at the Ag Park with various needs, from soil questions to crop plans.
-He is also hired by the farmers to do tractor work.
-He keeps his tractor and implements at the park to do cultivations and help with bermuda grass eradication.

 Bluma means Flower in Yiddish.
-She remembers her grandparents speaking to each other in Yiddish and someday hopes to take Yiddish classes.
+I remember my grandparents speaking to each other in Yiddish and someday I hope to take Yiddish classes.